edrlab/thorium-reader-doc/epub-doc/es/src/pages/211_reading_textuals.md

 ## Reading textual contents

-For textual contents Thorium provides visual reading and audio playback.
+For textual contents Thorium provides visual reading and read aloud, also known as Text to speech (TTS).
+This section focuses on text adjustements while the [Read aloud (text to speech)](../213_reading_auditory/index.xhtml#readaloud). capacities are covered in a dedicated section from the Reading auditory section.

 </section>
 <section class="filet">